PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 matrix form and referred to as such in the resulting `TensorMap` instance.
 When `spacetype` is `GradedSpace`, the `TensorMap` constructor will try to reconstruct the tensor data such that the resulting tensor `t` satisfies `data == convert(Array, t)`.
 This might not be possible, if the data does not respect the symmetry structure.

-Let's sketch this with a simple example
+Some examples:
 ```@repl tensors
 data = zeros(2,2,2,2)
 # encode the operator (σ_x * σ_x + σ_y * σ_y + σ_z * σ_z)/4